 Julie launches junior attorneys and law students toward rewarding, long-term careers in the law.

-A former AmLaw 100 lawyer and law school professor, Julie Cromer Young has 20 years in law, legal hiring, and developing entry-level lawyers.
+A former AmLaw 100 lawyer and law school professor, Julie Cromer Young is a Harvard Law School trained attorney with 20+ years in law, legal hiring, and developing entry-level lawyers.
 She has worked with thousands of law students and entry-level lawyers, including those who have gone on to join Global 100 / Fortune 500 companies, AmLaw 100 and AmLaw 200 law firms, international organizations and NGOs, ABA-accredited law schools, and federal and state government agencies.
 They have also become federal and state judges.

 Throughout her legal career, Julie has been heavily involved in the development of new talent—including advising on career paths, legal résumés, cover letters, interview prep, on-campus interviews, job search, and networking.
 She has been particularly valuable in helping junior attorneys and law students explore rewarding traditional and nontraditional career choices, as well as developing strategies for long-term career success.
 Julie also advises lawyers wanting to enter academic or higher education.